nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Elevated to CIO and Head of Engineering, overseeing the global team in re-architecting Terrace's core product for DeFi, CeFi, and Cryptocurrency trading, integrating Fintech, Blockchain, Observability, and Security on Kubernetes.

-* Launched Terrace's flagship product in less than 3 months from assumption of new duties.
+* Launched Terrace's flagship product in less than 3 months from assumption of new duties by re-architecting the entire platform from the database to the front-end to meet business requirements around scale and latency.
+Brought latencies of > 600ms down to in some cases _microseconds_ and scaled the data handling capabilities of the product by over 100x.

 ## Amazon Web Services: 2022 - 2023  Systems Development Engineer, Senior DevOps Consultant